kongzikun/Amazon-Consumer-Behavior-Analysis/README.md

 ## Citation

 When using this repository or referencing its findings, please cite the original Open E‑commerce 1.0 dataset creators and this project's authors.
-The analysis demonstrates how visual analytics can transform transactional datasets into strategic insights for both business and academic audiences【385676301449250†L60-L65】.
+The analysis demonstrates how visual analytics can transform transactional datasets into strategic insights for both business and academic audiences.